tywalch/electrodb/README.md

 Match is a convenience method based off of ElectroDB's [find](#find-records) method.
 Similar to Find, Match does not require you to provide keys, but under the covers it will leverage the attributes provided to choose the best index to query on.

+> _NOTE: The Math method is useful when the index chosen does not matter or is not known.
+If your secondary indexes do not contain all attributes then this method might not be right for you.
+The mechanism that picks the best index for a given payload is subject to improvement and change without triggering a breaking change release version.

 Match differs from [Find](#find-records) in that it will also include all supplied values into a query filter.

 ```javascript
 await StoreLocations.find({